-Accessibility using two main approaches i.e., place-based and individual-based(Kwan 1998, Horner 2004). -based focus on the physical separation of key locationsand individual-based, which focus on the space-time of individuals(Harris 2001, Vale 2009, Páez, Gertes Mercado et al. 2010). hese two approaches are related to each other because in the first one, locations represent clusters of entities and/or actors, and in the second one, accessibility an individual location (Harris, 2001; Vale, 2009). laced-based accessibility activity-based measures, distance-based, topological or infrastructure-based measures, utility-based measures, as well as, walkability, and bikeability.
+Accessibility analysis is implemented using two main approaches i.e., place-based and individual-based accessibility (Kwan 1998, Horner 2004).
+Place-based measures focus on the physical separation of key locations, say an origin and potential destinations, whereas individual-based measures take into account some representation of the space-time behavior of individuals () (Harris 2001, Vale 2009, Páez, Gertes Mercado et al. 2010).
+These two approaches are related, and place-based measures can in fact be seen as a special case of individual-based measures, where the impedance function and cost are a constant by origin.

+NOTE: Write all

+Placed-based accessibility measures include activity-based measures, distance-based, topological or infrastructure-based measures, utility-based measures, as well as, walkability, and bikeability.
 Activity-based measures (includes gravity-based and cumulative opportunities measures) are based on the gravity model and weight opportunities according to a travel impedance function and the accessibility of a place is assessed as the combined effect of the size of opportunities and the cost of traveling to them.
 Distance-based measures analyze the closest facilities and include: 1) distance to the closest opportunity, 2) the number of opportunities within a defined distance or time, 3) the mean distance to all opportunities, and 4) the mean distance to a defined number of closest opportunities.
 Infrastructure-based measures are based exclusively on features of the street and transportation network and are insensitive to the location of activities in space. utility-based measures (also designated benefit measures) are developed from microeconomic random utility theory and describe accessibility as the result of a (rational) choice from a set of destination transportation alternatives (Kwan 1998, Halden, Mcguigan et al. 2000, Geurs and Ritsema van Eck 2001, Apparicio, Abdelmajid et al. 2008).
 Walkability and bikeability measure the number of people, households or jobs distributed over a unit of area or measures how many types—offices, housing, retail, entertainment, services, and so on—are located in a given area (Frank, Engelke et al. 2003, Leslie, Coffee et al. 2007).
 Indeed, using accurate accessibility measures for walking or cycling trips can assist transport planners in making more rational decisions in infrastructure provision for non-motorized transportation (Iacono, Krizek et al. 2010, Devkota, Dudycha et al. 2012).

-Moreover, calculating accessibility in both approaches requires multiple data sets relating to travel behavior and land use.
-Unfortunately, this has suffered from a lack of appropriate data.
+Moreover, calculating ATB accessibility in both approaches requires multiple data sets relating to travel behavior and land use.
+Unfortunately, this has suffered from a lack of appropriate data(Iacono et al., 2010).
 In particular, little information is available on the geography of walking and cycling behavior such as travel episode origins and destinations, routes, and lengths (durations and distances).
 So, in most cases, required data is obtained from local/national questionnaires and local maps (Iacono, Krizek et al. 2010, Levine 2010, Devkota, Dudycha et al. 2012, Yang and Diez-Roux 2012, Millward, Spinney et al. 2013) .
 In addition, available data are extremely location specific or cover a small geographic area and are not adequately covered in most large-scale survey instruments, such as national transportation survey (Ulmer 2003, Achuthan, Titheridge et al. 2007).

-analysis
+Methods for ATB accessibility analysis